“Love and work…work and love, that’s all there is.” – Sigmund Freud

 Freud wasn’t right about everything, but he was correct that work matters!
 Gallup’s global survey of five million people identified work as one of the top five variables that predict well-being, and they also discovered people who love their jobs do not dread Mondays!

 Do you wish your career felt more meaningful and satisfying?
-This career coaching blog focuses on three areas:
+Career coaching can help with …

 - Choosing your career focus if you are just getting started;

 - Changing your career if you are ready for something new; or